 Just look at that smile- his dream finally comes true!

 After they’d practiced and were comfortable on the horses, they headed out on the trail.
 I wish I could have taken pictures of the trail because the kids said it was really beautiful.

-If you’re looking for a place to go horseback riding in Alabama, you may want to give Star HB Farms a call.
-Prices range from $20 an hour per rider, to $100 for the entire day.
-You are also welcome to ride their trails for only $10 if you bring your own horse.
+If you’re looking for a place to go horseback riding in Alabama, you may want to give Star HB Farms a call for current prices.
 In addition to horseback riding Star HB Farms also gives lessons, pony rides and offers birthday parties.